 So as you can see, if the police want to take a blood sample to prove your blood alcohol content (BAC) was over the legal limit, and you refuse to give them one voluntarily, then they must overcome both challenges.
 They must prove both probable cause and reasonable force or face a judge throwing it out at time of trial.

-Bottom line: they might take it by force, but they may not be able to use it against you later.might not be able to use it against you later.
+Bottom line: they might take it by force, but they may not be able to use it against you later..

 So What Do I Do?